Disclaimer: Anything that you recognise isn't mine.

 That was all Severus could remember until he had woken in the Hospital Wing two days previously, his throat feeling excruciatingly painful.
 Madam Pomfrey had taken care of him for a month before he had awakened.
 Severus had noticed during the last two days that whenever she came to check up on him, she wore a very ugly look upon her face, as if she would prefer to leave him untreated.
 Obviously, she didn't know where his true loyalties lay.
 That much was true of the whole wizarding world.
 But they would all know soon, and he would be a free man.

 Suddenly feeling very tired, Severus lie back on his bed, his arms crossed behind his head.
 The reality of his freedom still hadn't caught up to him.
 Never before had he not had a sense of purpose.
 All he had now was a large expanse of time in front of him, and he hadn't the slightest idea about how he wished to fill it.
 It was all very disconcerting and confusing.
 For twenty years he'd had a use, a goal which he was determined to reach.
-Now it seemed that his usefulness had evaporated.
+Now it seemed that his usefulness had evaporated, that he had fulfilled his purpose.

 Get a grip, he snarled at himself.
 Stop wallowing in self pity.
-If your objective had been completed, then you must find a new one.
+If your objective has been completed, then you must find a new one.
 Stop being pathetic.

 The fact remained though, that he had simply not expected to survive.
-Once the Dark Lord had discovered his true allegiance, Severus thought it would mean instant death.
+If the Dark Lord had discovered his true allegiance, which had always seemed to be more and more likely as time went on, Severus had known it would mean instant death.
 How ironic that the Dark Lord had not known his true allegiance while Severus was still in his service, but had attempted to kill him anyway, before he had achieved his ends.
-That was, though, just his bad luck – or maybe his fortune.
+That was just his bad luck – or maybe his fortune.
 Had the Dark Lord not tried to kill him, it would have been difficult to give Potter the information that he needed, as Potter would have tried to attack him if he approached.

 Having served the same purpose for so long, it was time that he started down a new path.
 As he reclined, he pondered for a while thinking of all the possible avenues his life could take.
 He could leave Hogwarts, could open his own apothecary... or he could just vanish off the face of the earth and live the rest of his life in complete solitude and peace.
 Always, through the last twenty years, he had wished that his life could be so simple.
 Yet the idea of a life of solitude seemed suddenly highly unappealing.
 Leaving the castle also seemed unwise, as the wizarding world was a cruel place for former Death Eaters.
 Staying at Hogwarts seemed very beneficial for him at the moment, provided, of course, that all the staff believed his innocence.
 If they didn't… well, he'd think about that if the situation arose.